RobynLlama/AtlyssMods/ModAudio/_Thunderstore/README.md

 # Audio Pack Mods

 You can specify custom audio via mods that depend on ModAudio.

+## Mods without plugins

+You can make mods without plugins (i.e. a DLL).
+This requires you to add your assets under the `audio` folder (i.e. `BepInEx/plugins/Your-Mod-Id/audio/`).
+ModAudio will try to detect audio in that folder and load it automatically.

+You can also put your assets directly in the mod's root folder if you want to (i.e. `BepInEx/plugins/Your-Mod-Id/`). **However**, you have to have a `__routes.txt` file present in this case (even if it's empty).

+## Mods with plugins

+When making mods that have a plugin, you specify the audio to load by using the `LoadModAudio` method.

-Here's an example plugin that does that:
+Here's an example plugin that loads audio from a folder at runtime:

 ```cs
 [BepInPlugin(PluginInfo.PLUGIN_GUID, PluginInfo.PLUGIN_NAME, PluginInfo.PLUGIN_VERSION)]